cjcon90/country-quiz/README.md

 - [Sass](https://sass-lang.com/) - Technology to organise and compile CSS from separate .scss files, and make use of Sass variables and functionalities
 - [Node Package Manager](https://www.npmjs.com/) - Used to install the following packages through the Node.js runtime environment:
 	- [Node-Sass](https://www.npmjs.com/package/node-sass) - to natively compile SCSS files to CSS
-	- [Live Server](https://www.npmjs.com/package/live-server) - to launcha  development server and view live changes to project
+	- [Live Server](https://www.npmjs.com/package/live-server) - to launch a development server and view live changes to project
 	- [npm-run-all](https://www.npmjs.com/package/npm-run-all) -  to run node-sass and live-server concurrently with a single command
 	- [PostCSS CLI](https://www.npmjs.com/package/postcss-cli) - a tool to install CSS tools and plugins, such as:
 		- [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - a Post CSS plugin to parse CSS and adds vendor prefixes